ChingWhee/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

-First, testers can install KitchenCTRL by following these instructions:
+This section guides testers through manual testing of KitchenCTRL features.
+To begin:

-Ensure that you have Java 17 or above installed.
+- Ensure that you have Java 17 or above installed.
-Down the latest version of KitchenCTRL from [here](https://github.com/AY2425S2-CS2113-T13-1/tp/releases).
+- Download the latest version of KitchenCTRL from [here](https://github.com/AY2425S2-CS2113-T13-1/tp/releases).
-Open a command terminal, cd into the folder where the JAR file is and use java -jar tp.jar to run KitchenCTRL.
+- Open a command terminal, cd into the folder where the JAR file is and use java -jar tp.jar to run KitchenCTRL.

+### Tips for testers
+Tips for Testers
+- Try adding ingredients/recipes with special characters or numbers.
+- Try deleting or cooking recipes multiple times to check state updates.
+- Inspect the data/ folder to verify contents match expected output.
+- Test screen transitions using screen commands like goto inventory, goto recipebook.